neuropoly/template/README.md

                 - 'sub-102' + suffix_image + suffix_label-disc + '-manual.nii.gz' # optional
         - ...

-## Setting up on Compute Canada to generate template
+## Setting up on Canada's Alliance CPU cluster to generate template

+It is recommended to run the template generation on a large cluster.
+If you are in Canada, you could make use of [the Alliance](https://alliancecan.ca/en) (formerly Compute Canada), which is a bunch of CPU nodes accessible to researchers in Canada.
 Once the preprocessing is complete, you will generate the template with `generate_template.py`.
 This will require  minctoolkit v2, minc2simple and nist-mni-pipelines.
 The easiest way to set up is to use Compute Canada and set up your environment as follows:

 1. Load the right modules and install packages from pip wheel
 ```